micmic210/coffee-trivia/README.md

 # Coffee Trivia Quiz

-Welcome to Coffee Trivia Quiz!
-This app is your gateway to the fascinating world of coffee, where every cup tells a story.
-Designed for coffee lovers of all kinds—from passionate aficionados to curious newcomers—our app offers a fun and engaging way to test your knowledge and learn more about your favorite beverage.
+Welcome to the Coffee Trivia Quiz!
+This app is designed for coffee enthusiasts of all levels, including passionate enthusiasts and curious newcomers.
+It provides a fun and engaging platform to test your knowledge and gain further insight into your preferred beverage.

 ![ai responsive screen](/document/ai-responsive.png)